amaliestokholm/amaliestokholm.github.io/_posts/2022-08-22-my-academic-iPad.md

 This makes them easily searchable and usable with the great backlinking system in Obsidian and its network view of notes.
 For me, this actually makes them a lot more useful.
 Back when I had a more physical, non-electronic system, I rarely went through my notes from paper reviews or conferences -- but this new system has changed that.

-With the Apple pencil, I can write my notes and get the handwriting converted into text using the brilliant Scribble function, which is enabled in newer versions of iPad IOS.
+With the Apple pencil, I can write my notes and get the handwriting converted into text using the brilliant <a href="https://support.apple.com/en-us/HT208459#:~:text=Turn%20handwriting%20into%20text%20with%20Scribble&text=In%20a%20document%2C%20tap%20Apple,the%20screen%2C%20then%20start%20writing." target="_blank" rel="noopener">Scribble function</a>, which is enabled in newer versions of iPad IOS.

 With the Apple Pencil I can also draw in the paper on Zotero, however, these drawings do not get converted and saved in Obsidian.
 I therefore usually accompany a drawing with a sticky note (that does make it into my Obsidian Vault) so I remember that the drawing exists and can look it up if needed.